bcrusu/kops/docs/cli/kops.md

 kops is the easiest way to get a production grade Kubernetes cluster up and running.
 We like to think of it as kubectl for clusters.

 kops helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters from the command line.
-AWS (Amazon Web Services) is currently officially supported, with GCE and VMware vSphere in alpha support.
+AWS (Amazon Web Services) is currently officially supported, with GCE, VMware vSphere and libvirt in alpha support.

 ### Options